RebelCodeBase/testaid/README.rst

 As resolving the templates is very slow the fixture will cache the results using the Pytest cache_ plugin.
-The plugin is disabled by testinfra by default and must be explicitly enabled in *molecule.yml*, see above.
+The plugin is disabled by testinfra by default and must be explicitly enabled through the ``p: cacheprovider`` option in *molecule.yml*, see above.
 The caching mechanism allows fast test-driven development but remember to clear the cache when you add or change an Ansible variable::